vincentandreas/vincentandreas.github.io/index.md

 For the apps, We develop some features, such as:

-1. Stock inventory / Move Product feature
+1. Stock inventory/Move Product feature
    <p>To monitor product stock, from Warehouse to another Warehouse, Warehouse to Store, and vice versa.
 2. Create Purchase feature
    <p>To record purchases bought by customers.